-Our share price is likely to be highly volatile.
+Our share price has been and is likely to be highly volatile in the future.
 The stock market in general and the market for smaller pharmaceutical and biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 You should consider an investment in our common shares as risky and invest only if you can withstand a significant loss and wide fluctuations in the market value of your investment.
 The market price for our common shares may be influenced by many factors, including:

-- the timing, enrollment and results of clinical trials of IFX-1 and any other product candidates; - regulatory actions with respect to IFX-1, our other product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - any delay in our development or regulatory filings for IFX-1 or any future product candidate and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - commencement or termination of collaborations for our development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries:
+- the timing, enrollment and results of clinical trials of IFX-1 and any other product candidates; - regulatory actions with respect to IFX-1, our other product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - any delay in our development or regulatory filings for IFX-1 or any future product candidate and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - commencement or termination of collaborations for our development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines;